 Track A: ML Engineer

 Take Full Stack Deep Learning to learn experiment tracking, deployment, testing, and monitoring.
+This course bridges the gap between training a model in a notebook and running it in production — a gap that most courses completely ignore.
 Follow with MLOps Specialization to understand ML pipelines, model serving, and CI/CD for models.
+You will learn tools like MLflow, Docker, Kubernetes for ML, and monitoring for data drift.
 This track prepares you for roles where you build and deploy models in production.
 Spend 15 hours per week.
+By the end, you should be able to take a trained model and serve it as an API with proper logging, versioning, and automated retraining.

 Track B: AI Application Developer